 Quality Archery Products HDX Arrow Rest

-In our best drop away arrow rest round-up, we listed the HDX rest from QAP as our favorite overall.
-The fact is, though, that this is just our all-around favorite rest.
-That's primarily because it combines the pinpoint accuracy of a drop-away rest with an easy installation and setup that most other similar models lack.
+I love this rest because it combines the pinpoint accuracy of a drop-away rest with an easy installation and setup that most other similar models lack.

 Pros:

-This is our top hunting choice because of its consistent accuracy—and how easy it is to get that accuracy.
-It has both graduated horizontal adjustments and micro vertical adjustments along with a spring knob for internal torsion positions.
+This is our top hunting choice because of its consistent accuracy and how quiet the rest is..
+It has both graduated horizontal adjustments and vertical micro adjustments along with a spring knob for internal torsion positions.
 The result is that you micro tune the rest.

-The accuracy is also consistent thanks to Zero Stop technology.
-Basically, the rest's design causes it to reset the same after each use so that it always shoots the same way every time.
+I also love the Zero Stop technology.
+Basically, the rest's cable driven design causes it to reset the same after each use so that it always shoots the same way every time.
 In other words, after you've sighted in your bow in on the range, you can shoot hunting arrows confidently in the tree stand.

-We also want to mention the Trinity Hunter's rubber design.
-Although we usually prefer felt, we actually like how the drop-away rubber V and the rubber containment make the arrow load consistently every time.
+I also want to mention the Trinity Hunter's rubber design.
+Although wI usually prefer felt, I actually like how the drop-away rubber V and the rubber containment make the arrow load consistently every time.
 You don't have to worry about the containment interfering with quick loading on a hunt either because there's an intuitive break in the containment ring.

 Finally, the dampening coil minimized the main downside of the rubber design: higher friction.
 This lets the V drop away consistently without robbing too much speed from the arrow.